aragon/hack/docs/glossary.md

 - **Aragen**: Tool that automatically generates everything that is needed to run Aragon on a local Ethereum chain.
 - **Aragon apps**: Apps that use aragonOS, aragon.js, and integrate inside Aragon Core.

-Although these components are very powerful together, you can use them indivually.
-We will explore how to do both.